ALASdoo/accessliaison/content/english/blog/eaa-compliance-how-to-achieve-and-maintain-it.md

 ---
-title: 'EAA compliance: How to prepare for the deadline'
+title: 'EAA compliance: How to achieve and maintain it'
 date: 2025-02-12T10:07:21+06:00
 # post image
 image: 'images/blog/how_to_achieve_compliance.jpg'